moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### Explain how JSONP works (and how it's not really AJAX).

+JSONP is a method for sending JSON data without worrying about cross-domain issues.

 A JSONP response contains a callback function usually written in JavaScript, and when the response is flushed, the callback will be launched.
 It's more like script tag injection, rather than AJAX.